-The previous data notes many areas of need (and severe need) among the existing population of Ellis County.
+The previous data notes many areas of need (and severe need) among the existing population of Okfuskee County.
 The greatest needs are among households with incomes less than 30% of Area Median Income.
 Several other areas of note:

-- Among households with incomes less than 50% of Area Median Income, there are 23 renter ٠ households that are cost overburdened, and 160 homeowners that are cost overburdened. - Among elderly households with incomes less than 50% of Area Median Income, there are four • renter households that are cost overburdened, and 94 homeowners that are cost overburdened. - 50% of renters marked "other" or multiple races, with incomes less than 80% of Area Median • Income have one or more housing problems.
+- Among households with incomes less than 50% of Area Median Income, there are 450 renter households that are cost overburdened, and 335 homeowners that are cost overburdened. - Among elderly households with incomes less than 50% of Area Median Income, there are 77 renter households that are cost overburdened, and 113 homeowners that are cost overburdened.